Index of Indigenous languages

 Here are some pictures of Native American houses like

 the ones Houma Indians used.
 Today, Houmas live in modern houses and apartment buildings, just like you.

 What was Houma clothing like?
 Did they wear feather headdresses and face paint?

 Houma men wore a breechcloth.
 Houma women wore wraparound skirts made of deerskin or woven fiber.

 Shirts were not necessary in Houma culture, but men and women both wore poncho-style capes in cool weather.

-Here are some photographs and links about native costume in general.
+Here are some photographs and links about Native costume in general.

-Sioux.
+Sioux tribes.
 Houma men and women both wore their hair long.

 The Houmas often painted their faces and bodies bright colors during battles, lacrosse games, and festivals.
 Some Houma men also wore

-tribal tattoos on their arms and legs.
+tattoo symbols on their arms and legs.